gevent/gevent/doc/intro.rst

             return 'MyNoopGreenlet(%s)' % self.seconds

 Greenlets can be killed synchronously from another greenlet.
-Killing will resume the sleeping greenlet, but instead of continuing execution, a :exc:`~gevent.greenlet.GreenletExit` will be raised.
+Killing will resume the sleeping greenlet, but instead of continuing execution, a :exc:`GreenletExit` will be raised.

     >>> g = MyNoopGreenlet(4)
     >>> g.start()